Applying Chromosomal Microarray Analysis in Clinical Diagnosis

 About the Author

 Dr. Vaidehi Jobanputra is the President and Founder of Advanced Genomics Institute and Laboratory Medicine.
 She also holds the position of Assistant Professor of Clinical Pathology and Cell Biology at the College of Physicians and Surgeons of Columbia University and is the Co-Director of the Clinical Cytogenetics Diagnostic Laboratory of New York Presbyterian Hospital and Laboratory of Personalized Genomic Medicine at Columbia University Medical Center.
-Dr. Jobanputra is certified in Clinical Cytogenetics and Molecular Genetics by American Board of Medical Genetics
+Dr. Jobanputra is certified in Clinical Cytogenetics and Molecular Genetics by the American Board of Medical Genetics